tomjaguarpaw/H2/strict-haskell.markdown

 [Kmett] [kmett] raises some good points and some that I don't understand.

+I think one thing that he is hinting at is that in `m >>= f` the tail call is not `f`, rather `(>>=)`.
+Thus if `m` is evaluated strictly (in our setup, that corresponds to "not wrapped in a thunk") and is a large chain of calls of the same structure, then a lot of stack space will be consumed.
+(Kmett mentions traversable rather than a chain of monadic binds, but I suspect its the same issue).

 ### Equational reasoning

 I don't really understand how laziness (or probably more accurately,